Practical work with model architecture in Engee

 -

-The subsystem is executed once in each step when the value of the control signal changes in the specified manner.
-The Trigger block controls the execution of the subsystem.
+The subsystem is executed once at each step when the value of the control signal is changed in the specified way.
+Block Trigger controls the execution of the subsystem.

 -

-The subsystem holds its output parameters at the last value between triggers.
+The subsystem keeps its output parameters at the last value between triggers.

 -

-The states of the discrete blocks within the subsystem are retained between triggers.
+The states of discrete blocks within the subsystem are stored between triggers.

-How to use a triggered and activated subsystem:
+How to use the triggered and activated subsystem:

-Resettable Subsystem - is a block type Subsystem whose block states can be reset by an external trigger.
-This subsystem is executed at each time step, but the states of all blocks within it are reset to their initial state when a trigger event occurs on the Reset port.
+Resettable Subsystem — this is a type of block Subsystem, the state of the blocks of which can be reset by an external trigger.
+This subsystem is executed at each time step, but the states of all the blocks inside it are reset to their initial state when on the port Reset a trigger event occurs.

 When to use the resettable subsystem: